TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 3. You return from the function with a result using `<<`
 4. Go back to step .2

+`Enumerator` allows you to do two types of iterations: internal and external.
+ In daily life, we usually see enumerators as internal iterators.
+It is returned everytime you call `Enumerable` methods without any arguments and what allows you to chain those methods together: `each.with_index` etc.

-This construct might be useful for heavy computations, where saving the previous state would save a lot of time and doing it with `Enumerator` would also be more readable than trying to save the previuos state yourself _(Unfortunately, I couldn't find any good example in the wild, though_ 😞 _)_
+Additionally, you can use enumerator as an external iterator as shown in the example above.
+This construct is might be useful for heavy computations, where saving the previous state would save a lot of time and doing so with `Enumerator` would also be more readable than trying to save the previous state yourself.
+Unfortunately, it's not a very popular method_(as laziness in ruby in general) and I couldn't find any good example in the wild 😞

-A more general use case, as I already said: lazy enumerator.

 ## The Fun Part